MicrosoftDocs/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

  Information about database users is visible in the [sys.database_principals](../../relational-databases/system-catalog-views/sys-database-principals-transact-sql.md) catalog view.

-A new syntax extension, **FROM EXTERNAL PROVIDER** is available for creating server-level Azure AD logins in SQL Managed Instance.
+A new syntax extension, **FROM EXTERNAL PROVIDER** is available for creating server-level Azure AD logins in Azure SQL Database and Azure SQL Managed Instance.
 Azure AD logins allow database-level Azure AD principals to be mapped to server-level Azure AD logins.
 To create an Azure AD user from an Azure AD login use the following syntax:

 `CREATE USER [AAD_principal] FROM LOGIN [Azure AD login]`

-When creating the user in the SQL Managed Instance database, the login_name must correspond to an existing Azure AD login, or else using the **FROM EXTERNAL PROVIDER** clause will only create an Azure AD user without a login in the master database.
+When creating the user in the Azure SQL database, the *login_name* must correspond to an existing Azure AD login, or else using the **FROM EXTERNAL PROVIDER** clause will only create an Azure AD user without a login in the master database.
 For example, this command will create a contained user:

 `CREATE USER [bob@contoso.com] FROM EXTERNAL PROVIDER`